If You’re New To Exfoliation, Start with These Lactic Acid Cleansers

 Benefits: Deeply cleans, exfoliates without irritation, soothes

-And speaking of oily skin, this is another multi-acid cleanser that comes at dead skin cells from all angles.
+This is a multi-acid cleanser that comes at dead skin cells from all angles.
 But this is a treatment that’s to be used 2-3 times a week and not daily.
 So keep that in mind.
 It’s made with glycolic acid, lactic acid, as well as salicylic acid.
 The latter is exceptional for unclogging pores and getting rid of blemishes and blackheads.
 Plus, the creamy formula has jojoba beads for superficial physical exfoliation.
 But they don’t feel harsh or scratchy on the skin.
 Use this when your daily cleanser isn’t enough to purify your complexion.

 Key Ingredients: Lactic acid, glycolic acid, salicylic acid